oclif/oclif.github.io/website/blog/2019-10-31-oclif-node-updates.md

 ## Deprecating Node 8 & Updating packge.json engines

-While Node 8 is not a current Active LTS release and we don't official support it, we didn't want to enforce this via a package.json engine property.
-However, when Node ends Node 8 maintenence in Jan 2020, we will be bumping all our package.json engine properties across oclif to Node 10.

-We will not be major bumping oclif to do this.
+In Jan 2020, Node will end its Node 8 maintenance.
+We will follow suit by setting the package.json engine property in oclif packages to `>=10` and bumping the package's major versions.

-Depending on how you ship your CLI you may wish to also bump the engines version in your CLI's package.json now.
-If you chose not to, consider pinning your oclif dependecies, as your CLI users running Node 8 will get an error trying to update or install your CLI.
-You can read more about the implications of the engines property configuration in the npm documentation (https://docs.npmjs.com/files/package.json#engines).
+Depending on how you ship your CLI you may wish to also bump the engines version in your CLI's package.json.
+You can read more about the implications of the engines property configuration in the [npm documentation](https://docs.npmjs.com/files/package.json#engines).

-Also consider distributing your CLI with [it's own Node version](https://oclif.io/docs/releasing#standalone-tarballs).
+Also consider distributing your CLI with [its own Node version](https://oclif.io/docs/releasing#standalone-tarballs).

 ## Packaged Node Version